Probe into claims Tory MP watched pornography in Commons chamber

 Chief whip Chris Heaton-Harris was looking into the “wholly unacceptable” allegations, with a spokeswoman vowing on Wednesday that “action will be taken”.

-The investigation came after the Mirror and the Sun reported that the claims were aired during a meeting of Tory MPs in Westminster the night before.
+The investigation came after several newspapers reported that the claims were aired during a meeting of Tory MPs in Westminster the night before.

-The PA news agency understands the investigation centred on allegations that a Conservative watched the adult video in the Commons chamber, but could not immediately establish whether the MP was a frontbencher.
+The PA news agency understands the investigation centres on allegations that a Conservative watched the adult video in the Commons chamber, but could not immediately establish whether the MP was a frontbencher.

 A Conservative whips office spokeswoman said: “The chief whip is looking into this matter.